robcarver17/pysystemtrade/docs/production.md

 - For a Force roll order, we create an intramarket spread between the priced and forward contract.
 This will also create a zero size instrument order.
 - For a Force Outright roll order, we create two separate trades closing the priced and opening up in the forward.
 This will also create a zero size instrument order.

-If an instrument order has a limit order, this is attached to the contract order, with an adjustment made if the contract traded is different from the contract used to generate the backadjusted price that the limit order will be scaled to (this will happen if you are currently passively rolling and you trade the forward contract).
+If an instrument order has a limit order, this is attached to the contract order, with an adjustment made if the contract traded is different from the contract used to generate the backadjusted price that the limit order will be scaled to (this will happen if you are currently passively rolling, and you trade the forward contract).

-Contract orders are allocated to algorithms for execution, depending on what kind of instrument order was specified (limit, market, best execution).
+Contract orders are allocated to algorithms for execution, depending on what kind of instrument order was specified (limit, market, best-execution).

 We keep track of the positions allocated to each instrument / contract combination; these are updated when instrument orders are executed and filled.
 They can also be compared directly to positions in the broker API.